bhagyeshsagole/Mail-Any-Professors-at-UIC/README.md

 . .venv/bin/activate
 python mail_agent_auto.py
 ```
-The automated flow still asks you to review each draft and confirm before sending.

-## Keeping it working on other machines
-- Remember not to commit your real `.env`.
-Ship `.env.example` so your friends can copy it.
+The automated mode still pauses so I can read the draft, then hands the message to the SMTP server and prints a status update.

+## Step 8 – Keep the project tidy
+A few maintenance rituals keep deployments painless:
+- Never commit `.env`; share `.env.example` instead.
+- If dependencies act up, delete `.venv` and rerun `make setup` for a clean slate.
-- The Makefile / `.command` script only touches files inside the repo, so the project stays portable.
+- The Makefile and `.command` script only touch files inside the repo, so syncing the folder between machines is safe.

-- If someone hits dependency issues, deleting `.venv` and rerunning `make setup` will recreate the virtual environment with a clean install.
+## Step 9 – Experiment and share
+Once the workflow works, I try new prompts, switch SMTP providers, or tweak the drafting tone.
+Every iteration returns to the same checklist above, so this README remains both a setup manual and a narrative of how the UIC Mail Agent keeps my outreach fast and courteous.

 ## Video
 [![Watch the video](https://img.youtube.com/vi/5Hhbuk2VwBc/hqdefault.jpg)](https://youtu.be/5Hhbuk2VwBc)